 - Artificial organs: Like 3-D printing, but for actual and operational organs, the patient’s immune system will not be rejected.
 Else called bio-printing is an up-and-coming area in technology in healthcare that could save millions of patients every year.

 - Robotic surgery: Adds control, precision, and flexibility to a surgeon’s hands to operate as non-invasively as possible to a patient.
 It has allowed making certain operations easier or even possible.

-- Health wearables: Began as a fitness tracker to track heart rate and pace, they highlighted healthcare potential.
+- Health wearables: They Began as a fitness tracker to track heart rate and pace, and they highlighted healthcare potential.
 Health wearables can detect cardiovascular anomalies earlier and prevent severe conditions.